hargoniX/bachelor/thesis/thesis.typ

 The packet receive and transmit procedures on the other hand are more involved.
 We begin by explaining the receive procedure as it is slightly simpler than the transmit one.

-=== Receiving packets
-As mentioned in @devicecfg packet receiving is done through a @DMA mapped queue.
+As mentioned in @intel-nic packet receiving is done through a @DMA mapped queue.
 This queue is implemented as a ring buffer in memory.
 The state of this queue is determined by 4 @MMIO mapped registers:
 1. RDBAL and RDBAH, they contain the low and high half of the base address